 Will I have to sign a lease?

 No—our residents do not sign leases.
 We rent our apartments on a month-to-month basis.
-Typically, we require 30-day notice if you choose to leave.
-A $1000 non-refundable community fee will secure an apartment of your choice for up to 30 days.
+A $1,000 non-refundable community fee will secure an apartment of your choice for up to 30 days.

 Do you have accommodations for my overnight guests?